-We are providing these materials in connection with the solicitation by Range's Board of Directors of proxies to be voted at our 2020 Annual Meeting and at any adjournment or postponement of the Meeting.
+We are providing these materials in connection with the solicitation by Range's Board of Directors of proxies to be voted at our 2021 Annual Meeting and at any adjournment or postponement of the Meeting.

-The Meeting will take place on May 13, 2020, beginning at 8:00 a.m., Central Time, at The Worthington Renaissance Hotel, Bur Oak Room, 200 Main Street, Fort Worth, Texas.
+The Meeting will be held telephonically on May 12, 2021, beginning at 8:00 a.m., utilizing a teleconference number.